mhborthwick/campfire-cli/README.md

 # campfire-cli

-> Create a campfire in your terminal.
+> Create a campfire in your terminal (with optional campfire soundscape).

 ## Requirements